Contact Lens Care

 In addition to this, you should visit an eye care professional regularly to make sure you always have the right contact lens prescription for your lifestyle and that your contact lenses fit your eyes properly without causing any problems.

-- Before handling your contact lenses, wash your hand thoroughly and take care to dry your hands with a lint-free towel.
+- Wash your hands thoroughly and dry them with a lint-free towel.

-- One at a time, place each contact lens in the palm of your hand and apply a few drops of contact lens solution to the lens.
+- Place one of the contact lenses in the palm of your hand and apply a few drops of contact lens solution to it.

 - Gently rub the lens back and forth with your index finger and thumb to clean the surface of the lens for at least 10 seconds.

-- Rinse the lens with a few more drops of contact lens solution (saline solution or multi-purpose solution).
-Note that saline solution is not a disinfecting solution.
+- Rinse the lens with a few more drops of contact lens solution.

 - Disinfect your lenses by putting them in a clean contact lens case filled with fresh disinfecting solution.
-Never top up old solution with more.
+Never top up old solutions with more.